Welcome to World Kindness Australia

 With Australia’s stewardship of the International Council and with assistance from foreign consulates and the Office of the Australian Prime Minister, the international membership grew to include former non member nations such as China, Malaysia, France, Switzerland, South Africa, Thailand, Mexico, Pakistan, Ukraine and Liberia,

-In 2017 having presented the Australian Prime Minister’s Message in Seoul at the 9th General Assembly at the 20th anniversary of the international campaign, WKA succesfully presented the bid for the City of Gold Coast to become the first City to be internationally listed as a “World Kindness City”.
+In 2017 having presented the Australian Prime Minister’s Message in Seoul at the 9th General Assembly for the 20th anniversary of the international campaign, WKA succesfully presented the bid for the City of Gold Coast in Queensland to become the first city to be internationally listed as a “World Kindness City”.

-After serving a 5 year term as Secretariat, we passed the “Kindness Torch” on to the new Secretariat wishing them well.
-We continue in our participation in an activitive capacity retaining a seat on the World Kindness Movement International Council, to engage non member nations and international organisations in the global campaign for a kinder world.
+After serving a 5 year term as Secretariat, we passed the “Kindness Torch” on wishing the new bearers of this responsibility well.
+We continue in our participation in an activitive capacity retaining a seat on the World Kindness Movement’s International Council, to engage non member nations and international organisations in the global campaign for a kinder world.
 The World Kindness Movement & The World Kindness Project.